-The proposed annexation will have no negative impacts on residents of Sacramento Regional County Sanitation District or residents of the City of West Sacramento.
-There are no negative impacts to other special districts or jurisdictions.
-In fact, the consolidation will benefit both the current and new customers within the City of West Sacramento through economy of scale, the allocation of fixed costs over a greater number of units, as well as improved water quality.
+The proposed Sphere of Influence and proposed annexation will have no significant impacts on residents of Sacramento Regional County Sanitation District or residents of the City of West Sacramento.
+There are no significant impacts to other special districts or jurisdictions.
+The consolidation will benefit both the current and new customers within the City of West Sacramento through economy of scale, the allocation of fixed costs over a greater number of units, as well as improved water quality for the region.